 Promotion: Nearly all firms in our industry have web sites.
 But what can this marketing tool really do for your firm?
 First, you have to start with the right content.
 There are 10 pieces of information that at least half of firms like yours are including on their sites.
 Find out what they are, and make sure your firm is keeping up!

 Marketing expenditures: Think 3% of your revenue is enough for your marketing budget?
 Your competition might be spending more.
 How much are firms of your size and type spending on marketing this year, and what’s their budget for next year?
 Before you start your strategic planning for 2016, make sure you’ve seen these numbers.

 Strategies: Is direct mail, advertising, trade shows, or telemarketing really the way to go?
 We have the real story on these marketing methods and others.
 Before you commit to a new marketing strategy, see what your peers have to say about the most—and least—successful marketing tactics their firms have tried.

 Challenges: Marketing isn’t always easy— in fact, it may never be!
 What are the hardest parts?
 Survey participants gave us their thoughts on their greatest marketing challenges so you’ll know what to expect when developing your marketing plan.

-This is just a sampling of the information you’ll get in the 2014 Marketing Survey of Architecture, Engineering, Planning & Environmental Consulting Firms.
+This is just a sampling of the information you’ll get in the 2014 Marketing Survey of AEC Firms.
 Much more is also included!
 You won’t want to miss out on the latest edition of this comprehensive report.
 Presidents, CEOs, CFOs, marketing directors, marketing managers, marketing coordinators, and business development representatives will find all the statistics they need in this one book.
 You’ll be able to compare your firm’s marketing side-by-side with firms just like yours and find out how you stack up.
 To learn what it takes to get the most bang for your marketing buck and to make sure your firm beats the competition, order your copy today!